 Whether you’re hiking the trail looking for nature panoramas or shooting portraits, a backpack is a practical necessity.
 This list of the best camera backpacks can help you get your bearings and find a quality option that fits your budget and your needs.

-TD;LR - Best Camera Backpack:
+TL;DR - Best Camera Backpack:

 - Thule Aspect DSLR Backpack